 Mechanical errors are another common source of cargo and crane accidents.
 A machine may malfunction because it has not been adequately maintained or repaired when it should have.

-If any part of the equipment isn’t working right, the whole machine becomes dangerous to everyone around it.
-A malfunctioning crane can easily drop a load or swing out of control and hurt someone.
+If any part of the equipment isn’t working right, the machine becomes dangerous to everyone around it.
+A malfunctioning crane can quickly drop a load or swing out of control and hurt someone.

 Improper Stowage of Cargo

 Accidents with cargo that do not involve a crane may happen because the load is improperly stowed aboard a ship.
-Shifting cargo can come loose and hurt someone, for instance.
+Shifting cargo, for instance, can come loose and hurt someone.

 Workers carrying and lifting cargo may have accidents if they are not wearing appropriate safety gear or have not been trained to lift and carry safely.